Site icon Circuit Ideas for You

 Battery:

-In the inverter mode, the battery provides power to the inverter circuit, and the inverter produces AC output.
+In inverter mode the battery provides power to the inverter circuit and the inverter generates an AC output.

 Formulas:

-Here with relevant formulas emitter follower circuits primarily deal with biasing the transistor and analyzing its AC characteristics.
+Below are some simple formulas for emitter follower circuits which primarily deal with biasing the transistor and monitoring its AC characteristics.

-Base Current (IB): Because IB depends on transistor gain (β) and circuit configuration, there is no one formula that can be used to calculate it, although you may approximate it using:
+Because IB depends on transistor gain (β) and circuit configuration there is formula to calculate it:

 IB = (VCC – VBE) / (Rbias)